dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 Sure, we could write our own query manually to audit these models, but using the dbt `audit_helper` package gives us a head start and allows us to identify variances more quickly.

 ## Ready for refactoring practice?
-Head to the free on-demand course, [Refactoring is a Lifestyle](https://courses.getdbt.com) for a more in-depth refactoring example + a practice refactoring problem to test your skills.
+Head to the free on-demand course, [Refactoring from Procedural SQL to dbt](https://courses.getdbt.com/courses/refactoring) for a more in-depth refactoring example + a practice refactoring problem to test your skills.

 Questions on this tutorial or the course?
 Drop a note in #learn-on-demand in [dbt Community Slack](https://getdbt.com/community).